Pauline Jaricot

-Pauline Marie Jaricot (22 July 1799 – 9 January 1862), the founder of the Society of the Propagation of the Faith and of the Association of the Living Rosary, was a French member of the Third Order of Saint Dominic.
+Pauline Marie Jaricot (22 July 1799 – 9 January 1862) was a French member of the Third Order of Saint Dominic.
+She also was the founder of the Society of the Propagation of the Faith and the Association of the Living Rosary.
 Pope John XXIII ratified the first step of her beatification process, declaring her venerable.
 On 26 May 2020, Pope Francis recognized a miracle attributed to her intercession as the final requirement for beatification.

+The ceremony was celebrated on 22 May 2022 in Lyon by Cardinal Luis Antonio Tagle.